gauthierguillaume/cinetab/README.md

     -   Open Movie Database (OMDb)
 -   **Storage**: Chrome Extension Storage API
 -   **Permissions**: Storage, Host permissions for API calls

+### Default API Keys

+This extension includes default API keys for immediate use.
+These keys are shared among all users and may have usage limitations.
+For intensive use or if you encounter issues, please create your own API keys:

+-   **TMDB API**: Free registration at [themoviedb.org](https://www.themoviedb.org/settings/api)
+-   **OMDb API**: Free tier available at [omdbapi.com](http://www.omdbapi.com/apikey.aspx)

+The default keys are provided as a convenience and may be subject to rate limiting or temporary unavailability.

 ## 📁 Project Structure